hmrc/income-tax-mtd-changelog/README.md

 #### Individuals Savings Income API

-The following change is now available in Sandbox for versions 2.0
+The following change is now available in Sandbox for version 2.0

 ##### Added

-The following endpoints have been created:
+The following endpoint have been created:
 - Update UK Savings Account Name